 The experiment was set up to first elicit the preference ordering of the respondents.
 What each respondent received was then determined through coin tosses, first, to determine whether the commodity was a tool or a small bag of fertilizer, and second, to determine whether they would first receive the commodity or a random amount of cash.
+The type of tool used varied across locations.
+The most commonly used and popular tool was used in each location to ensure that the tool was valuable for the respondents.
+Pictures of the three types of tools are presented in Fig. A1 in the Appendix.

-The random amount of cash for each player was identified in advance through a random number generator in the range 40 to 140 EB.
+The random amount of cash for each player was identified in advance through a random number generator, within the range 40-140 EB.
 After this commodity or cash outcome was identified, they had one chance to exchange the lottery outcome for cash if the outcome was the commodity, and vice versa.
 The commodity and cash were placed in front of them so that they could see what they would potentially obtain.
 They decided to keep or exchange without any follow-up questions.

 An eventual exchange asymmetry is identified based on between-subject comparison of the responses.
 The experiment also allows identifying price response elasticities and allows control for preference order.
-It allows testing of the difference between a durable lumpy productive asset (tool) and one that provides a short-term return through use and is divisible (fertilizer).
-One may tentatively expect a higher "endowment effect" or exchange asymmetry for durable and lumpy assets than for non-durable and divisible assets.
+It allows testing of the difference between a durable lumpy productive asset (tool) and one that provides a shortterm return through use and is divisible (fertilizer).
+One may tentatively expect a higher "endowment effect" or exchange asymmetry for durable and lumpy assets than for non-durable and divisible assets as durable assets are less frequently traded.
 One may also expect a higher exchange asymmetry or "endowment effect" for more preferred assets.
 This is what we tested.

-The experiment is conducted with the husband and the wife of a household without either knowing the preference order, random outcome, or choice of their spouse.
+The experiment is conducted with the husband and the wife of a household without either knowing the preference order, random outcomes, or choice of their spouse.
 After both have participated, one of their choice outcomes will be randomly chosen as the real outcome based on another coin toss.
 The procedure and form used are presented in Appendix 1.